btipling/fe/README.md

 # fe
-Fuzzy file finder in rust.

-## Info

-fe's speeds are comparable to find, and often times faster.
+fe is a fuzzy file finder in rust. fe's speeds are comparable to find, and often times faster.
 It respects .gitignores and is more ergonomic than using find when you just want to find a file:

 ```shell
 ~/p/sphela (master) $ time fe gulp